NixOS/nix.dev/source/tutorials/nix-language.md

 As with any programming language, the required amount of Nix language code closely matches the complexity of the problem it is supposed to solve, and reflects how well the problem – and its solution – is understood.
 Building software is a complex undertaking, and Nix both *exposes* and *allows managing* this complexity with the Nix language.

-Yet, the Nix language itself has only few basic concepts that will be introduced in this tutorial, and which can be combined arbitrarily.
+Yet, the Nix language itself has only a few basic concepts that will be introduced in this tutorial, and which can be combined arbitrarily.
 What may look complicated comes not from the language, but from how it is used.

 ## Overview